Do you hate credit cards?

 And they all say that people treat the process differently when paying with cash vs. credit cards.

 I’m not debating that AT ALL.

 What I AM debating is this theory that if you don’t use credit you can’t overspend or get into debt/financial trouble.

 I find it to be a hilarious take and one that is very dangerous.

 That’s really all I’m going to say on that.

 26 Reasons Why I Dislike Cash

 Disclaimer: cash isn’t really always bad, I just like to play it up a bit.
-It is, however, super important when preparing for hurricane season or other disasters.
+It is, however, a super important part of any emergency preparedness plan.

 I used to like cash.